ToshikiNakamura0412/dotfiles_for_docker/README.md

 - It is recommended that you build the image provided and create an image based on it.
 - Use `docker compose up` to check if the build is done correctly.
 ## C/C++ Completion for ROS
-If you want to enable C/C++ completion for ROS, the following commands must be executed when building packages.
+If you want to enable C/C++ completion for ROS, please execute the following:
 ```
 # enable simple completion
 # - add following paths